pinterest/api-quickstart/README.md

 ## Purpose

 This repository has code that is intended to provide a quick start for working with the [Pinterest API v5](https://developers.pinterest.com/docs/api/v5/), and also supports [Pinterest API v3](https://developers.pinterest.com/docs/redoc/).
+However, all newly created apps are to be used exclusively with [Pinterest API v5](https://developers.pinterest.com/docs/api/v5/).
 There is currently python code that implements a number of use cases, JavaScript (nodejs) code with essentially the same functionality, and a bash script that demonstrates the OAuth authentication and authorization flow.
 Over time, we plan to add more demonstrations of API functionality and additional languages -- likely Ruby and maybe Go or PHP.

 ## Quick Start